-Approximately 2.1 acres (1.3 permanent and 0.8 temporary) of wetlands will be impacted by the C&D Trail project.
+Approximately 2.2 acres (1.7 permanent and 0.5 temporary) of wetlands will be impacted by the C&D Trail project.
 The permanent impacts will occur in the berm area as a result of placing the proposed trail on fill through wetlands.
 The temporary impacts will occur as construction related impacts of building the trail.
 The impacted wetland would be classified as low-value for wildlife species and is predominately Phragmites.
-To mitigate for this impact we propose to restore approximately 13 acres of Phragmites wetlands that are located adjacent to the proposed trail and the C&D Branch Canal.
-These 13 acres will satisfy DNREC's Wetland Section requested 10:1 mitigation ratio for the project.
+To mitigate for this impact we propose to restore approximately 17 acres of Phragmites wetlands that are located adjacent to the proposed trail and the C&D Branch Canal.
+These 17 acres will satisfy DNREC's Wetland Section requested 10:1 mitigation ratio for the project.

-The improvement plan will be implemented over a 3-year period and will include a combination of spraying herbicide (glyphosate) and burning the Phragmites.
-Year one will involve spraying the 13 acre area in the fall, followed by a burn in the winter.
-Year two will again involve spraying the 13 acre area in the fall months, followed by a burn in the winter.
+The improvement plan will be implemented over an approximate 3-year period and will include a combination of spraying herbicide (glyphosate) and burning the Phragmites.
+Year one (2006) involved spraying the mitigation area.
+Year two (2007) also involved spraying the mitigation area in the fall months, followed by a burn in the winter (50% removal of dead canes).
 Year three and subsequent years will involve spot spraying of any remaining Phragmites patches.
 "Volunteer" plant species will be allowed to colonize the sprayed mitigation area.
 The anticipated restored plant community for the mitigation area will be a functioning freshwater tidal wetland that should include: wild rice (Zizania aquatica), broadleaf cattail (Typha latifolia), saltmarsh cordgrass (Spartina alterniflora), and big cordgrass (Spartina cynosuroides).